Up First from NPR-logo

 Ask host to enable sharing for playback control

-President Trump spent the weekend in Scotland where he announced a new tariff deal with the European Union.
-Following days of global outrage about images of starvation in Gaza, the Israeli military announced a daily pause in fighting and a revival of aid airdrops, and former Transportation Secretary Pete Buttigieg weighs in on the path ahead for the Democratic party.
+President Trump returns to Washington D.C. after a week of international travel and a weekend at his resort in Florida while the government shutdown enters its second month.
+SNAP benefits ran out over the weekend, leaving millions without food aid as courts press the administration to use emergency funds.
+And New York City voters head to the polls tomorrow in a heated mayoral race between Zohran Mamdani and former Governor Andrew Cuomo that could shape the future of the Democratic Party.
 Want more comprehensive analysis of the most important news of the day, plus a little fun?
 Subscribe to the Up First newsletter.
-Today's episode of Up First was edited by Hannah Bloch, Miguel Macias, Reena Advani, Janaya Williams and Alice Woelfle.
-It was produced by Ziad Buchh, Nia Dumas and Christopher Thomas.
-We get engineering support from Stacey Abbott.
+Today’s episode of Up First was edited by Krishnadev Calamur, Russell Lewis, Andrea de Leon, Mohamad ElBardicy and Martha Ann Overland.
+It was produced by Ziad Buchh, Nia Dumas and Christopher Thomas We get engineering support from Stacey Abbott.
 And our technical director is Carleigh Strange.
 Learn more about sponsor message choices: podcastchoices.com/adchoices NPR Privacy Policy

 Ask host to enable sharing for playback control